Vehrik/FarOut/Characters/10-Physiology.md

             1 SP per 30ft of range in which you can feel all movement and vibrations that touch any solid material your Character is also touching.
 Equipped items count as the Character for purposes of deciding if two Creature are both touching the same surface.
-You cannot distinguish details of things detected with Tremor Sense.
-The more massive the Creature, the "louder" it appears to this sense.
+You are treated as you saw whatever it is that produced the tremor for purposed of determing the Creature's size and location, but nothing else.

         Texture Sensitivty
         ------------------